Longworth, St Mary's Church

 History, tourist information, and nearby accommodation

-St Mary's is a 13th century church with numerous additions and alterations from the 14th to to the 17th centuries.
+St Mary's is a 13th-century church with numerous additions and alterations from the 14th to the 17th centuries.
 The chancel screen is said to have been a gift to Longworth church by Archbishop Laud, perhaps when he was chancellor of Oxford University from 1629-1633.
 Other features of note include some very nicely carved medieval heads decorating the nave arches.

 Another gift in honour of Dr Illingworth was the wooden pulpit, donated in 1914 by an American group who appreciated his essays.

 Flanking Dr Illingworth's brass are authentic medieval brasses, one to John Hencle, rector of Longworth in 1422, and Elynor Godolphin of Hinton Waldrist.
 Further late medieval brasses to Richard and Joan Yate of Charney Manor are opposite on the south wall.
 Interestingly, Richard and Joan are shown in their shrouds, an unusual portrayal.
 Below are the couple's 14 children, of whom only four survived childhood.

 In the vestry is a memorial tablet to Sir Henry Marten (d.
 1641), a Judge on the High Court of Admiralty.
 Sir Henry's son is more well known than the father; the younger Henry Marten is known to history as 'ungodly Harry', one of those who signed the death warrant of King Charles I in 1649.

 There was a monument to the Marten family under the tower, but this has been destroyed.
 Only a fragment remains; a small statue of a woman, which now sits upon the sill of the west window.
 It is entirely possible that the Marten tomb was destroyed after the Restoration of the Monarchy as an act of revenge by agents of Charles II against the families of those responsible for his father's execution.